p4535992/repositoryForTest/testWitSources/README.md

 * **data:error** (error)

+### SOME NEW OPTIONS

+ADDED SOME NES OPTION,

+1) geoJsonLayer: you can pass tot the FileLoader your personal Layer for example a L.FeatureGroup or a L.LayerGroup where are already stored some information.
+2) popupTable:   if true all the information of the popup are pushed on a html table for a immediate better view,if false is saved on a json object and you can use your specific view with the onEachFeature function of Leaflet.

+SUPPLEMENT FOR CSV
+3) headers:     if true the first line of a csv file has headers (if false launch exception)
+4) latitudeColumn: the default column name for the latitude coordinates, you must specify what column has the vaule of the latitude
+5) longitudeColumn: the default column name for the longitude coordinates, you must specify what column has the value of the longitude
+6) titlesToInspect: can be a array or a object, here you can set only the columns you need to put in the generate geoJson i recommended to avoid if possible.

+SUPPLEMENT FOR XML
+7) xmlRooTag: set the Json path to the collection of json object to inspect, you can many subRoot e.g. '...,subRoot2:xxx,subRoot3:yyy' or if you prefer set a Array e.g. ["Root","Row"]

+SUPPLEMENT FOR RDF/XML (EXPERIMENTAL)
+8)rdfRootTag: set the Json path to the collection of json object to inspect 9)rdfLink: if you want merge the json object created from a rdf file you can specify the property of a link...
+10) rdfAbout: the value for the property rdf:about of a rdf file...
+11) rdfAboutLink: the value for the property rdf:about for linking different classes of triple...

+OTHER
+12) titleForSearch:  if you want mark some information like the title/id of the json object.

 ### WORK WITH CSV FILE
 For CSV files, it currently depends on [Mholt papaparse.js](https://github.com/mholt), that made us the courtesy to let us use it in this project.
 If you really hate to use the parser csv of other people you can convert your CSV file into a file GeoJSON and use the '_loadGeoJSON' method.